top of page

 The noun 'friction' has its etymological origins in the Latin word 'frictio,' which is derived from the verb 'fricare,' meaning 'to rub' or 'to scrape.'
 In Latin, 'frictio' was used to describe the act of rubbing or the sensation produced when two surfaces came into contact and moved against each other.
 This concept was later adopted into Middle French as 'friction' and eventually made its way into English in the early 17th century.
 The etymology of 'friction' underscores the fundamental idea of resistance or opposition encountered when two surfaces interact and move relative to each other, as if they are rubbing or scraping against one another.

-Quiz: Find the meaning of the noun friction:
+Find the correct meaning of the noun friction:

 Try Again!